I got [sick, hurt, tired, bored, fired, relocated], can I get a (partial) refund on my pass?

 If I'm training at night, can I turn on the lights?

 No, absolutely not.
-Lights are only to be used during organized programs.
+Lights are only to be used during organized programs, and only by authorized volunteers or velodrome staff.

 Can I rent a bike to train?